MicrosoftDocs/azure-dev-docs/articles/dev-tunnels/cli-commands.md

 The dev tunnel service requires login for authorizing management of and access to dev tunnels.
 By default, a dev tunnel is only accessible to the user who created the dev tunnel, though that user may grant access to others.

 After logging in, the login token is cached in the system secure key chain, and is valid for several days before expiration.
-Logging out of the CLI clears this cached token, but doesn't clear any browser cookies that may include dev tunnel access tokens if a browser was used to authenticate with a dev tunnel.
+Logging out of the CLI clears this cached token, but doesn't clear any browser cookies.
+Which may include dev tunnel access tokens if a browser was used to authenticate with a dev tunnel.

 | Command     | Description                                                       |
 |-------------------|-------------------------------------------------------------------|